You are not alone. If you or someone

 Joyful Heart’s Heal the Healers program helps professionals recognize the signs of vicarious trauma in their lives and delivers concrete tools for them to mitigate this response and care for themselves through our Transforming Trauma workshop series, in-office wellness program for organizations and participation in conferences and other educational efforts.
 To date, we have served thousands of healers from hundreds of organizations across the country through our Heal the Healers programs.
 We also work to institute changes to the way we operate at the individual, organizational and systemic levels to ensure the sustainability of the movement to end violence—and of those who are working toward that end every day.

-As we embarked on the ambitious work of identifying paths to healing for survivors, it became more and more apparent that the community survivors were met with mattered, that the response—from law enforcement, from the criminal justice system, from service provides, from our society—matters.
+As we embarked on the ambitious work of identifying paths to healing for survivors, it became more and more apparent that the community survivors were met with mattered, that the response—from law enforcement, from the criminal justice system, from service providers, from our society—matters.
 It matters to help survivors fully heal and to see justice served in their case.
 It matters to foster a community that doesn’t blame survivors for what happened to them, but rather, one that meets them with compassion.
 It matters to create a society that doesn’t tolerate these crimes, to teach our children to respect and value one another.
 It matters so that future generations—instead of having to start a conversation in their communities—can join one that’s already going on.

-Our Education & Awareness programs and Policy & Advocacy programs both emerged to changed this response—one through large-scale public awareness initiatives to change societal attitudes about these crimes, and the other, to engage in activism and advocacy to change the laws and systems.
+Our Education & Awareness programs and Policy & Advocacy programs both emerged to change this response—one through large-scale public awareness initiatives to change societal attitudes about these crimes, and the other, to engage in activism and advocacy to change the laws and systems.

 Education & Awareness